surajacharya12/online/README.md

 ## 🙏 Acknowledgments

-- Google Gemini AI for powering our summarization features
+- Google Gemini AI for powering our summarization and image generation features
 - Next.js team for the amazing framework
 - All contributors who have helped shape this project